Readings and Prayers for St. Louis-Marie de Montfort's Total Consecration to Jesus through Mary

 Day 4 of 33:

-Imitation of Christ, by Thomas á Kempis: Book 3, Chapters 7, 40
+Meditate on Imitation of Christ, by Thomas á Kempis: Book 3, Chapters 7, 40

 But I who am more inclined to go back, than to go forward, continue not always in one state, for I am changed, seven different times.
 But it quickly becomes better when it pleases Thee, and Thou stretchest out Thy helping hand: for Thou alone, without man's aid can assist me and so strengthen me, that my countenance shall be more diversely changed: but my heart be converted and find its rest in Thee alone.